 The island of Kos, known for its gorgeous beaches and Roman landmarks, is one of the most visited Greek islands.
 Whether you’re there to sightsee or to have a good time partying, Kos has a lot to offer any visitor.
 There is some amazing history on the island including the Roman Odeon that was built in the 2nd century.
 It’s free to go and see it and is said to be a very romantic location.

-“Kos town had plenty to offer - a castle, a port, Roman ruins and a historical tree, as well as numerous shops, bars and restaurants.
+“Kos town had plenty to offer - a castle, a port, Roman ruins, and a historical tree, as well as numerous shops, bars, and restaurants.
 There was something for everybody - sun, heat, history, architecture, food, drink and the sea.
 It was interesting being able to see Turkey on the horizon too.
 The people of Kos, both in our hotel and in the main town, seemed very friendly and welcoming”.

-The tree Luke is referring to is the Tree of Hippocrates, a plane tree that legend tells was were Hippocrates taught his pupils about the art of medicine.
+The tree Luke is referring to is the Tree of Hippocrates, a plane tree that legend tells was where Hippocrates taught his pupils about the art of medicine.
 The tree is visited by thousands every year as it is one of Kos’ most ancient trees.
 With a 12-meter perimeter and a hollow trunk, the locations of shrouded with history and is worth seeing on your visit.

 Greece is a country with many opportunities.
-It is a place that so many people visit for its culture, food and history.
+It is a place that so many people visit for its culture, food, and history.
 Being able to bask in the Greek sun is on many traveller’s bucket lists and hopefully, because of these photos, it’s on yours too!
 Wherever you decide to book your next cruise holiday, Greece should be a strong contender.